ZalmanKelber/Counterpoint-frontend/README.md

-# Counterpoint Generator (in Progress)
+# Counterpoint Generator

-View the live project [here](https://zalmankelber.github.io/Counterpoint-frontend).
+View the live project [here.](https://zalmankelber.github.io/Counterpoint-frontend)

-This repository contains the files for the React frontend of the project, which is hosted on **GitHub Pages.** The API is hosted on **Heroku** and can be found at [this repository](https://github.com/ZalmanKelber/Counterpoint-server).
+This repository contains the files for the React frontend of the project, which is hosted on **GitHub Pages.** The API is hosted on **Heroku** and can be found at [this repository.](https://github.com/ZalmanKelber/Counterpoint-server)

-An earlier version of the API can be seen at [this repository](https://github.com/ZalmanKelber/Counterpoint)
+An earlier version of the API can be seen at [this repository.](https://github.com/ZalmanKelber/Counterpoint)

 ## Basic Description